Policy and Procedures on Drug Screens for Health Professions Programs

 The names and test results of all students will be forwarded to the reviewer designee for the school.
 A drug screen clearance will be reported to the appropriate program with the date of the test.

-Any student who does not receive drug screen clearance will receive an email notification and certified letter from the dean’s office notifying the student that they have not been cleared.
+Any student who does not receive drug screen clearance will receive an email notification from the dean’s office notifying the student that they have not been cleared.

-A student who has failed a drug screen or received a negative dilute result is required to repeat the screening and is not allowed to attend clinical training or fieldwork until cleared.
+A student who has failed a drug and/or alcohol screening or received an inconclusive test result will be required to repeat the screening and will be responsible for payment of any fees charged by the vendor(s) for such testing.
+An inconclusive test result is based upon, but not limited to the following examples: a negative dilute urine screening, a test deemed invalid by the Certiphi MRO, and inability of the student to provide a sample.
 Students must be re-tested within 5 business days of receiving notification from the dean’s office.
-The student is required to complete an alternative method other than urine testing if a second urine dilute result is found.
-The student is responsible for payment of any fees charged by the vendor(s) for such testing.
+The student is required to complete an alternative method other than urine testing if a second invalid/inconclusive result is found.
+The student is not allowed to attend clinical training or fieldwork until cleared.
+The student may be allowed to attend classes while a result is pending, upon approval of the Dean’s office.

-Clinical and/or fieldwork rotations are an essential element in the School of Medicine, School of Nursing and School of Health Sciences.
+Clinical and/or fieldwork rotations are an essential element in the Schools of Medicine, Nursing and Health Sciences.
 Students who cannot participate in clinical or fieldwork rotations due to a third failed drug screen are unable to fulfill the requirements of the program and will be dismissed.

-If the incoming student or current student is denied admission to or continuance in his/her program, the student may appeal that decision to the dean of the school.
+If the incoming student or current student is denied admission to or continuance in their program, the student may appeal that decision to the dean of the school.
 All requests for appeals must be made in writing by the student within seven (7) business days of the student’s notification by the reviewer designee.
 It is the student’s responsibility to initiate the appeal process by emailing or sending by post a written request to the dean.
 Should the appeal be approved, the student will be required to sign the Student Waiver Regarding Drug Screening Results before continuing in the program.
+If the student does not sign the waiver, they will risk being dismissed from the program.

 Once a final decision is made regarding the student’s appeal, including removal from clinical, leave of absence, and dismissal from the program, the dean will immediately notify the student by email and by certified letter.
 The dean’s office will copy all related correspondence to the chair, program directors and clinical coordinator(s) of the respective programs.